Share This Craft

 Monogrammed Wine Glasses

 Let’s get crafty by making monogrammed glassware!
 You can use a stencil to paint the letter on the glass or you could freehand it, if you are so inclined.
 Don’t want to buy stencils?
 Make your own by printing text on paper and cutting it out with an X-Acto.
-Have fun designing and painting your custom glassware.
+Have fun designing and painting custom glassware for yourself or to give as a gift.
 For more painting ideas, check out these Wintery Candle Holders.

 Supplies & Tools: